Teaching & Research Fellow in International Security and Border Studies

 If you want to contact me about PO966, PO102 or PO381, then please use my staff email address: Charlie.W.Price@warwick.ac.uk

 Room E1.25 & Online: Mondays 14:30-15:30 & Tuesdays 10:30-11:30.

-I began my PhD in 2018 with funding from the ESRC, on the 1+3 scheme.
-I completed an MA in Research Methods in 2019, having previously undertaken an MA in International Security and a BA in Politics and International Studies, all at the University of Warwick.
+I am currently a Teaching & Research Fellow in International Security and Border Studies, and an Early Career Fellow in the Institute of Advanced Study.
+I completed my PhD in 2023 with funding from the ESRC, on the 1+3 scheme.
+I have an MA in Research Methods in 2019, having previously undertaken an MA in International Security and a BA in Politics and International Studies, all at the University of Warwick.
 For the 2020/2021 academic year I also worked as the Communications Officer for the British International Studies Association Postgraduate Network.

 My research looks at identity constructions and performances, framings of migration and conceptions of the border.
-I am especially interested in: ontological security, biopolitics, nationalism, borders, resistance and vigilantism.
+I am especially interested in: ontological security, biopolitics, nationalism, borders, resistance, and humour.
 I have also been involved with the Border Narratives project.
-My supervisors are Nick Vaughan-Williams and Christopher Browning.
+My supervisors were Nick Vaughan-Williams and Christopher Browning.

 Articles & Book Reviews